ganesh2427/Plant-Leaf-Disease-Detection/README.md

 # Plant-Leaf-Disease-Detection

 ## Overview
+This project focuses on the detection and classification of plant leaf diseases using advanced convolutional neural network (CNN) architectures.
+The primary goal is to identify and categorize diseases affecting plant leaves, enabling early intervention to improve agricultural productivity and minimize losses.
+The project incorporates state-of-the-art deep learning techniques, including CBAM (Convolutional Block Attention Module) and compound scaling, to enhance model performance.

 ## Description
 This project is a Python-based web scraper that extracts and organizes data from e-commerce websites.